pingcap/docs-cn/system-variables.md

 > **Note:**
 >
 > Unlike in MySQL, the `max_execution_time` system variable currently works on all kinds of statements in TiDB, not only restricted to the `SELECT` statement.
 The precision of the timeout value is roughly 100ms.
 This means the statement might not be terminated in accurate milliseconds as you specify.

+### plugin_dir

+- Scope: INSTANCE
+- Default value: ""
+- Indicates the directory to load plugins as specified by a command-line flag.

+### plugin_load

+- Scope: INSTANCE
+- Default value: ""
+- Indicates the plugins to load when TiDB is started.
+These plugins are specified by a command-line flag and separated by commas.

 ### port